mincongzhang/AAD/aad_backward_mode_detail.md

 \end{aligned}
 $$

 ## Backward mode
+Terms:

+evaluation trace:

+primal trace:

+tangent trace:

+This essentially gives us the way to conduct forward mode AD: by using dual numbers, we can get the primal and tangent trace simultaneously.

 First, we need to do a forward pass, where we obtain the primal trace (Table 2).
 We then propagate the partials backward to obtain the desired derivatives (following the chain rule).

 https://jingnanshi.com/blog/autodiff.html